MarcooLopez/Genomic-Selection/multi_environment.md

 Reference: *[Lopez-Cruz et. al, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25660166)*

 ## Training-Testing random partitions.
+The prediction power of the model will be assessed using the training-testing (TRN-TST) random partitions approach.
-Data is randomly splitted into training (TRN) and testing (TST) sets.
+Data is randomly splitted into training and testing sets.
 Model parameters are estimated in training set and model is tested in TST set.
 Two main estimations problems are addressed using the MxE interaction model.

 1. Cross Validation 1 (CV1).
 Represent a scheme of prediction of lines that have not been evaluated in any field trials.